The Shopify Set-Up Guide You Didn’t Know You Needed

 The Look and Feel of Your Shop

 Shopify features customizable themes you can use to jumpstart your creative process.
 Some are free, some cost green dollars.
 From my experience, free themes are somewhat limited.
 There are “elements” that paid themes have that the free ones don’t and you may want those extra features for your t-shirt shop.
+You can check out these featured Shopify T-Shirt themes for some ideas and inspiration.
 Some of the features that the paid themes have are:

 - Social proof: Instagram feed and testimonial area.

 - Design: Full-width layout and fonts.

 Only you know your business needs and how you want your site to look.
 If you encounter problems while personalizing your shop you might want to search on Shopify’s forums or try asking Google.
 Chances are your question has been asked before.